learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ### Project Requirements

-1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
+1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API or from a db.json file using json-server.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
 Try to avoid using an API that requires a key.
 APIs that are free and require no authorization